vedkumargupta/notes/content/contact/index.md

 ---
-title: Contact
+title: "Contact"
 draft: false
+---
 You can reach me at email@example.com.
----